Cycling China – Bicycle Touring Across [Itineraries and Tips]

 bikepacking china

-Let’s start with the bureaucratic matters: the visa for China can be easy or difficult to obtain, depending on your nationality and the country from which you will make the request.
+Let’s start with the bureaucratic matters: the visa for China can be easy or difficult to obtain, depending on your nationality and the country from which you will apply.
 For some country is now possible to get a 15-day Visa on arrival.

-In general, if you depart from your country by plane and your destination is China, you will have to ask for a visa from the Chinese Embassy or Consulate in your home country.
+In general, if you depart from your home country by plane and your destination is China, you will need to apply for a visa from the Chinese Embassy or Consulate in your home country.

-Getting a Visa beforehand is always advisable, but you need to remember you’ll only have 3 months to enter China after the day of emission.
-If you’re cycling to China all the way from Europe, that is probably not enough.
+Getting a Visa beforehand is always advisable, but remember you’ll only have 3 months to enter China from the day of issuance.
+If you’re cycling to China from Europe, that is probably not enough.

 From the countries of Central Asia, it is generally more complicated to obtain a visa, especially for those who want to cross the border by land, because from there you can only enter Xinjiang, a region that belongs to China but inhabited for the most part by the Uygur people, of Turkish origin and of Muslim religion, who claim independence with the name of Turkestan.

-However, we know of people who have been rejected or told they could not enter without being accompanied by a local guide.
+However, we know of people who have been rejected or told they could not enter without a local guide.

-The situation could change, so always look for fresh news.
-We got the second Chinese visa in Laos and it was pretty simple.
+The situation could change, so always check for the latest news.
+We got the second Chinese visa in Laos, and it was pretty simple.

-The third Chinese visa we got was the work visa we got in Hangzhou after passing through HK but this would require a separate article.
+The third Chinese visa we obtained was a work visa in Hangzhou after passing through HK, but that would require a separate article.
 In short, there are no guarantees or fixed rules over time on the best places to get a tourist visa for China.

-The situation can change abruptly depending on the change in relations between China and the country from which you will make the request or with the country from which you come from.
+The situation can change abruptly depending on the change in relations between China and the country from which you will make the request, or with the country from which you come.
 For example, it is very difficult to obtain a tourist visa if you are a Turkish citizen.

-If you are in a country on the border they will be less taxing, especially if there are trains or buses going to China they may not require an air ticket.
+If you are in a country on the border, it will be less taxing, especially if there are trains or buses to China; you may not need an air ticket.

-In Laos, the agency that took care of our visa made us an aerial reservation that we presented to the embassy and then it was canceled.
+In Laos, the agency that handled our visa made an air reservation for us that we presented to the embassy, but it was canceled.
 It is not forbidden to enter by land, but some embassies still require a plane ticket.

-Another document you could request is an account statement proving you have at least $ 100 a day for the time of your stay in China.
+Another document you could request is an account statement proving you have at least $100 a day for the duration of your stay in China.

 Where to sleep in China